-The NIST Cybersecurity Framework, issued in response to direction from Executive Order 13636, Improving Critical Infrastructure Cybersecurity, provides voluntary cybersecurity standards for protecting private sector computer networks owned or operated by critical infrastructure entities.
-NIST issued the first version of the Cybersecurity Framework in February 2014, and released a draft updated version in early 2017.
+The NIST Cybersecurity Framework provides voluntary cybersecurity standards for protecting private sector computer networks owned or operated by critical infrastructure entities.
+NIST issued the first version of the Cybersecurity Framework in February 2014, and released an updated version in mid-2018.